andisdwihartanto/Kenalikan-Bangkit-Capstone/ML/README.md

 2. gambar_ikan is a folder that consist of several fish images from teh dataset and from another source to testing the model

 ### How to use the dataset
-Set up in your kaggle acount to connectc in colab with this tutorial https://www.kaggle.com/discussions/general/74235 . after unzipping, we create a folder for each class
+Set up in your kaggle acount to connectc in colab with this tutorial https://www.kaggle.com/discussions/general/74235 this is the dataset link  https://www.kaggle.com/datasets/crowww/a-large-scale-fish-dataset after download and unzipping, create a folder for each class

 ### Data Preprocessing for Modelling
 use the TensorFloe Keras ImageDataGenerator to generate batches of image data for training and testing.
 Also preprocessing large amount of data